 Polar Bear Plunge Day

-The History Of Polar Bear Plunge Day
+The History of Polar Bear Plunge Day

 People who swim during the cold winter months are called polar bears, and clubs catering to polar bear swimmers have existed in the United States for over a hundred years.

-In fact, ice swimming is very common in Nordic cultures and probably goes back to the Vikings.
+In fact, ice swimming is very common in Nordic cultures and probably dates back to the Vikings.
 Nowadays, there are ice swimmers observing this holiday all over the U.S., Europe, and even parts of Asia.

 Observing Polar Bear Plunge Day